Gaussian approximation for non-linearity parameter estimation in perturbed random fields on the sphere: Introduction

+Our main contribution is a quantitative central limit theorem for the KSW-type narrow-band estimator $\fNLest$ in this high-frequency regime.
+We prove that

+where $Z \sim \mathcal{N}(0,1)$ and $C>0$ is a constant independent of $L$.
+This establishes an explicit, quantitative rate of convergence in the total variation distance.
+The proof relies on a combination of asymptotic estimates for Wigner $3j$-symbols, properties of Gaunt integrals, and a bound on fourth-order cumulants via Stein--Malliavin calculus on the Wiener chaos (see, e.g., \cite{noupebook}).
+This machinery allows us to control the complex spatial dependence induced across all scales by the triangular configurations.
+To the best of our knowledge, this provides the first quantitative CLT for the KSW estimator, introducing a methodological framework that can be extended to other weighted statistics on the sphere.

-The structure of the paper is as follows.
-In Section \ref{sec:preliminary}, we present key results on spherical Gaussian and perturbed random fields, along with a discussion of both theoretical and sample bispectra.
-Section \ref{sec:OLS} is devoted to the construction and motivation of the estimator for $\fNL$.
-In Section \ref{sec:main}, we state our main result, a quantitative central limit theorem for the estimator of $\fNL$, and collect the pivotal auxiliary results necessary for its proof.
-Finally, Section \ref{sec:proofs} collects all the proofs.
+The paper is organized as follows.
+Section~\ref{sec:preliminary} reviews the background on isotropic spherical random fields and bispectrum statistics.
+Section~\ref{sec:OLS} introduces the KSW estimator, states the main quantitative central limit theorem, and develops the auxiliary results needed for its proof.
+Section~\ref{sec:numerics} presents some numerical experiments.
+Section~\ref{sec:proofs} is devoted to the proofs.